nikouu/TinyWordle/README.md

 	return s.IndexOf(c) != -1;
 }
 ```
-Didn't make a change, it seems the compliler knew smarter ways to do this
+Didn't make a change, it seems the compiler knew smarter ways to do this

 ## Attempt 14 (-0 KB)
 This attempt uses [dnSpy](https://github.com/dnSpy/dnSpy) (which is now outdated, and you can use [ILSpy](https://github.com/icsharpcode/ILSpy)) to check out what is being bundled with the `.exe`.